fmdazhar/fmdazhar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Giving up sucks!
-Never give up without a fight💪🏽
+subtitle: Never give up without a fight💪🏽

 profile:
   align: right